AbstractThinker0/tadabor-desktop/README.md

 ## Known bugs

-- The Linux/Mac version lacks auto-update functionality, unlike its Windows counterpart.
-As a result, users must uninstall the application and manually download the latest version from the releases page.
+- unlike its Windows counterpart the Linux/Mac version lacks auto-update functionality.
+As a result, users need to uninstall the application and manually download the latest version from the releases page when there is a new release.

 ## TODO List

 - Add more searching methods (Tashkeel, multiple Surahs search... etc.).
 (Partially implemented)
-- Add a settings menu that allows the users to choose font size/colors... etc.
-- Add unit tests or similar to make sure that everything works as expected.
-- Revamp the interface for a better user experience (Also implement a Dark theme switch).
+- Improve the interface for a better user experience.
-- Document code and improve readability when possible.
-- Document all the features and how they can be used.

 ## Credits